mateuszsoltykiewicz/moai/MicroServices/README.md

 - Acts as cluster status registry.
 - Backs up state to database; creates tables if not present.
 - APIs protected by mTLS and authentication.

+### ExceptionsServer

+- Collects exceptions occurred across kubernetes microservices
+- Store it's state in StateServer
+- Works with ServiceRegistry and ServiceDiscovery
+- Fetches configuration from ConfigurationServer
+- Communicates with HomeKitBridge, acts as an accessory to provide exceptions count

 ---